 Best for Thick Hair: KIPOZI 1875W Hair Dryer

 With thousands of five-star reviews, this hair dryer's nano ionic technology seals in moisture (which is always a plus for natural hair).
-Not to mention, reviewers say the lightweight, two speed, and three heat settings on this hot tool dries even the thickest coils and curls fast.
+Not to mention, reviewers say the lightweight, two speed, and three heat settings on this hot tool can dry even the thickest coils and curls fast.

 Best for Travel: Drybar Baby Buttercup Travel Blow-Dryer